Al-Andalus: Medicine

-Notable surgeons, physicians, and medical scholars from al-Andalus include Ibn al-Baytar (d.
+There were many notable surgeons, physicians, and medical scholars from al-Andalus including Ibn al-Baytar (d.
 1248), Abu al-Qasim al-Zahrawi (Albucasis; d.
 1013), Muhammad al-Shafrah (d.
 1360), Abu Marwan 'Abd al-Malik ibn Habib (d.
 853), and Abu Marwan ibn Zuhr (Avenzoar; d.
 1162).
-Of particular note is al-Zahrawi, who is considered by many to be "probably the greatest physician in the entire history of Western Islam."
+And of particular note is al-Zahrawi, who is considered by many to be "probably the greatest physician in the entire history of Western Islam."
 Around the year 1000 C.E, he wrote a book with a title that roughly translates to The Arrangement of Medical Knowledge for One Who is Not Able to Compile a Book for Himself (Kitab al-tasrif li-man 'ajiza 'an al-ta'alif)—a comprehensive medical encyclopedia with the goal of summarizing all existing medical knowledge and eliminating the need for students and practitioners to rely on multiple medical texts.
 The book is renowned for its chapter on surgery which included important illustrations of surgical instruments, as well as sections "on cauterization, on incisions, venesection and wounds, and on bone-setting."
 For hundreds of years after its publication it was one of the most widely used medical texts for students and medical practitioners and was translated into Hebrew, Latin, and Castilian.
 This encyclopedia is also significant for its inclusion of al-Zahrawi's personal experiences as a surgeon, which provided important case studies for aspiring surgeons.
 This distinguishes it from other strictly factual medical works of the time, most notably Ibn Sina's Canon of Medicine.

 Other important medical texts include al-Baytar's Comprehensive Book on Simple Drugs and Foodstuffs—an encyclopedia with descriptions of the medical uses of over 1400 plants and other types of medicine—and ibn Habib's Book of the Medicine of the Arabs (Kitab tibb al-'arab)—a historical summary of Arabic medicine until the 9th century.
 Ibn Habib's work is significant because it is one of the oldest known writings in the field of prophetic medicine, which uses hadiths to create Islamic-based medicinal guidelines.
 His book is also significant because it uses principles of Galenic medicine, such as humorism and the theory of four temperaments, as the basis of its medical recommendations.

 The ibn Zuhr family played a very important role in the production of Andalusi medical knowledge, as they produced five generations of medical experts, particularly in the fields of dietary sciences and medicaments.
 Abu Marwan ibn Zuhr (d.
 1162) is particularly notable, as he wrote the Book of Moderation (Kitab al-Iqtisad)—a treatise on general therapy; the Book of Foods (Kitab al-Aghdhiya)—a manual on foods and regimen which contains guidelines for a healthy life; and the Kitab al-Taysir—a book written to act as a compendium to Ibn Rushd's Colliget.
 In Kitab al-Taysir he provides one of the earliest clinical descriptions of the scabies mite.